 Antiquities matter not for their value, but because they offer an enduring reminder of stability and timelessness.

-A piece of furniture can be termed as “Antique” when its value mainly lies in its age, rarity, authenticity, and other special features that reflect the story of its era.
-There are various reasons as to why certain people tend to lean towards antique furniture, even in the current modern and futuristic epoch.
+A piece of furniture can be termed an “Antique” when its value mainly lies in its age, rarity, authenticity, and other special features that reflect the story of its era.
+There are various reasons why certain people tend to lean towards antique furniture, even in the current modern and futuristic epoch.

 Because of the charm and raw beauty that these antique pieces flaunt, people favor decorating their homes with such antiquities to get a rustic and beautiful feel.
 Some people might prefer buying antique furniture as opposed to mass-produced furniture, as long-term investments because the value of antique furniture increases with time and changing trends.
 Many people also like buying Antique furniture, as it symbolizes a culturally and economically rich standard of living.
 Some might like collecting antique furniture for its sentimental value.
 For example, one would hold on to a grandfather clock or a table set that has been in his family for several generations.
 Antiquities are of better quality and durability.
 They never go out of style as they have a character that tells us about their origin and authenticity.